jsquyres/ompi/docs/getting-help.rst

 problems with configuration and initial setup of Open MPI -- it is possible that your question has already been answered.

-#. :doc:`Check the Open MPI FAQ </faq/index>`.
-We generally take the
+#. :doc:`Validate your Open MPI installation </validate>`.
+This
+   ensures that you have a nominally-correct Open MPI installation.

+#. `Check prior GitHub issues
+   <https://github.com/open-mpi/ompi/issues>`_ and see if others have
-   approach that if the same question comes up multiple times, we put it on the FAQ.
+   asked the same question and had it answered.

 #. `Check the mailing list archives
    <https://www.open-mpi.org/community/lists/ompi.php>`_ "search"